2i2c-org/team-compass/projects/managed-hubs/support.md

 The Support Team is a **two-person team** of Support Stewards that work together.
 Tenure on the support team is **for four weeks**.
-Every **two weeks** (generally at the cycle meeting), a Support Steward cycles off the support team, and a new team member joins the team.
+Every **two weeks** (generally at the coordination meeting), a Support Steward cycles off the support team, and a new team member joins the team.
 The support team rotates through [the “Open Infrastructure Engineering Team” on this page](https://team-compass.2i2c.org/en/latest/about/team.html), in alphabetical order.

 :::{seealso}